County Maintenance Sample Clauses

 AutoNDA by SimpleDocs

 County Maintenance.
-As long as Company is actively mining,engaged in Full Production, County will place all of CR 361 and CR 26 on its summer maintenance schedule, subject to current County policies and standards, and subject to available funding.
-Winter Maintenance from the County for the Roads is limited to periodic assistance to Company and other property owners for repairs and support beyond the scope of normal snow removal pursuant to Resolution 2016-019, as amended.
-County agrees to budget available funds for support of summer and limited Winter Maintenance, subject to annual appropriations.
-Company acknowledges that budgeting and appropriation of funds notwithstanding, summer and other maintenance on the Roads remains subject to the availability of labor, materials, and the prioritization of work on the Road and Bridge schedule.
+As long as Company is engaged in the Mine Activities, as defined herein, the County will place all of CR361/26B on its summer maintenance schedule, subject to current County policies and standards, and subject to available funding.
+Winter maintenance is limited to periodic assistance to the Company and other property owners for repairs and support beyond the scope of normal snow removal.
+The County agrees to budget available funds for support of summer and limited winter maintenance, subject to annual appropriations.
+The Company acknowledges that budgeting and appropriation of funds notwithstanding, summer and other maintenance on the Roads remains subject to the availability of labor, materials, and the prioritization of work on the Road and Bridge schedule.

 County Maintenance.
 As long as Company is actively mining, County will place all of CR361 and CR26 on its summer maintenance schedule, subject to current County policies and standards, and subject to available funding.
 Winter maintenance is limited to periodic assistance to Company and other property owners for repairs and support beyond the scope of normal snow removal.
 County agrees to budget available funds for support of summer and limited winter maintenance, subject to annual appropriations.
 Company acknowledges that budgeting and appropriation of funds notwithstanding, summer and other maintenance on the Roads remains subject to the availability of labor, materials, and the prioritization of work on the Road and Bridge schedule.

 County Maintenance.
-The County shall operate and maintain in good condition all components of the existing water, sanitary sewerage and storm water drainage facilities that lie outside the boundaries of the Premises.
-The County shall have no maintenance responsibility within the Premises.
-If any of such facilities are damaged or destroyed by the operations of the Lessee, the Department shall make the necessary repairs or replacements and shall xxxx the Lessee for the costs of same, plus 25% for administrative costs, in the manner specified in Article 4.06 (Failure to Maintain) hereof.
+The County shall maintain the existing water, sanitary sewerage and storm water drainage facilities that lie outside the boundaries of the Premises.
+The County shall have no other maintenance responsibility whatsoever for these premises.

 County Maintenance.
 The County shall clean, maintain and operate in good condition the Terminal Building, including, but not limited to, structural and system repairs, maintenance of electrical and mechanical systems, maintenance of walls and ceilings outside the leased Premises, and repair and maintenance of the roof.
 The County shall keep the public areas in the Terminal Building furnished and will provide therein adequate light, cold water and conditioned air.
 The County shall be responsible for the replacement of light bulbs, ballasts and tubes in the ticket counter space of the Premises.
 If any of the Terminal facilities are damaged or destroyed by the operations of the Lessee, the Department shall make the necessary repairs or replacements and shall bill the Lessee the cost thereof, plus 25% for administrative costs, in the manner specified in Article 4.06 (Failure to Maintain) hereof.